The 5 Stages of Remodeling

-What you can expect from the remodeling process.
+Are you planning a remodeling project?
+Here is what you can expect from the remodeling process.

 In any project, you are likely to encounter five distinct stages of remodeling: planning, budgeting, demolition, construction, and cleanup.
 With the choices you make at each stage, you can keep your project on track, on time, and on budget.

-List and prioritize your wants and needs.
+1. Planning List and prioritize your wants and needs.
 Later, after you've made your specific materials selections, stick to them.
 Changing your mind about minor details—this faucet or that door hardware—can cause major delays.
 Hard-to-get subcontractors may have to be rescheduled, and materials reordered.

-Ask a couple of architects or contractors for a ballpark estimate on your project.
+2. Budgeting Ask a couple of architects or contractors for a ballpark estimate on your project.
 Most should be willing to do this for no fee.
 You also can ask neighbors and friends what they've paid for similar work.
 But remember that costs can vary considerably by location.
 Market prices for construction materials can change quickly, too.

 The 10 percent to 20 percent fees that architects, kitchen and bath designers, and other design professionals charge may seem like unnecessary costs.
 However, such experts often catch problems that even experienced contractors or do-it-yourselfers miss.